timarney/react-app-rewired/README.md

 Case in point -> I want to use **Create React App** with **Preact**  (https://preactjs.com)

-#How does this work?
+# How does this work?

-Roughy:

-* The 'rewired' [scripts](https://github.com/timarney/react-app-rewired/tree/master/scripts) grab a copy of create-react-app webpack config(s) and pass it to an override function
+The 'rewired' [react-scripts] have been setup to call an override function (config-overrides.js) which sits in your project directory.

-* We setup an override function
+That function receives 2 params (config, env)

+* config is the webpack config from create-react-app
+* env is the Node enviroment your running

+Once you have a copy of the config you can modify it to add plugins etc...

 ```
-//config is a copy of the create-react-app webpack config

-module.exports = function override (config) {
+module.exports = function override (config, env) {
   //setup preact
   config.resolve = {
     "alias": {